voborgus/lmru--tech/content/en/values/people.md

 * We respect team rules.
 * We prefer nonformal style of communication to officialism.
 * We know goals of every meeting and record all decisions.
 Each invitation to a meeting should have an agenda.
 * We prepare for meetings before the meeting.
-Meetings are not the only way to make a decision.
+Meetings are not the only way to make a decision
+* We listen to each other and give everyone an opportunity to express and explain their point of view.
+* We don't impose our opinion in any way, but do our best to explain it and convince others.
 * We may work remotely and have flexible working hours.

 #### Practices & rituals: